Trichothecene: Mechanism of action

 The toxicity of trichothecenes is primarily due to their action as protein synthesis inhibitors; this inhibition occurs at ribosomes during all three stages of protein synthesis: initiation, elongation, and termination.
 During initiation, trichothecenes can either inhibit the association of the two ribosomal subunits or inhibit the function of the mature ribosome by preventing the association of the first tRNA with the start codon.
 Inhibition at elongation most likely occurs due to trichothecenes preventing the function of peptidyl transferase, the enzyme which catalyzes the formation of new peptide bonds on the 60s ribosomal subunit.
 Inhibition during termination can also be the result of peptidyl transferase inhibition or the ability of trichothecenes to prevent the hydrolysis required at this final step.

 The substitution pattern of the ring core of trichothecenes influences the toxin's action as either an inhibitor of initiation or as an inhibitor of elongation/termination.
-Trichothecenes also can affect general cellular enzyme function as the 12,13-epoxy moiety is susceptible to nucleophilic attack by active-site thiol groups.
-These inhibitory effects are seen most dramatically in actively proliferating cells such as in the gastrointestinal tract or the bone marrow.
+Trichothecenes may also affect general cellular enzyme function as the 12,13-epoxy moiety is susceptible to nucleophilic attack by active-site thiol groups.

+These toxic effects are seen most dramatically in actively proliferating cells such as in the gastrointestinal tract or the bone marrow.

-Protein synthesis occurs in both the cytoplasm of the cell as well as in the matrix of the mitochondria, the cytoplasmic organelle responsible for producing the cell's energy.
-This is done through an enzymatic pathway that generates highly oxidized molecules called reactive oxygen species, for example hydrogen peroxide.
-Reactive oxygen species can react with and cause damage to many critical parts of the cell, including membranes, proteins, and DNA.
-Trichothecene inhibition of protein synthesis in the mitochondria allows reactive oxygen species to build up in the cell which inevitably leads to oxidative stress and induction of the programmed cell death pathway, apoptosis.
+In addition to its effects on protein sysnthesis, it is likely that the trichothecene T-2 toxin also directly affects oxidative metabolism causing mitochondrial dysfunction.

+In most eukaryotes, such as humans, energy is primarily produced in mitochondria through the oxidation of carbon and the reduction of oxygen via the electron transport chain.
+A small percentage of electrons commonly leak from this process, typically 0.2-2% resulting in generation of reactive oxygen species and reactive nitrogen species.
+These chemical species are highly reactive and result in damage to DNA, proteins, and other proteins through a process called oxidative stress.

+T-2 toxin rapidly increases the leakage of electrons from the electron transport system, which corresponds with increased reactive oxygen species and oxidative stress in affected cells.
+This oxidative stress ultimately triggerrs programmed cell-death, apoptosis, via the intrinsic pathway.

 Additionally, trichothecenes such as T-2 have also been shown to increase the c-Jun N-Terminal Kinase signaling pathway in cells.
 Here, c-Jun N-Terminal Kinase is able to increase to phosphorylation of its target, c-Jun, into its active form.
 Activated c-jun acts as a transcription factor in the cell nucleus for proteins important for facilitating the downstream apoptotic pathway.